 Falsification of data submitted to the OCS will result in the loss of privilege(s) to use the OCS, including interviewing and registration privileges.
-It is the student's/alumnus' responsibility to review registration information for accuracy and completeness prior to submission to the OCS.
-Falsification of data is a serious offense, and this policy will be enforced (reference NC A&T Student Handbook).
+It is the student's/alumnus' responsibility to review registration information for accuracy and completeness prior to submission to the OCS or an employer.
+Falsification of data is a serious offense, and this policy will be enforced (reference N.C.
+A&T Student Handbook).